No-fault divorce law set to end ‘blame game’

 When will no-fault divorce rules be introduced?

-Although there is no date for the introduction of the changes, it has been confirmed that no-fault divorces will be introduced “as soon as parliamentary time allows”.
+Although there is no specific date for the introduction of the changes, it has been confirmed that no-fault divorces will be introduced “as soon as parliamentary time allows”.

 What impact will the changes have?